Hooks (experimental)

 enables Apollo Client to broadcast very specific fragment results to individual components.
 Note that the useQuery

 hook remains the primary hook responsible for querying and populating data in the cache (see the API reference).
-As a result, the component reading the fragment data via useFragment_experimental
+As a result, the component reading the fragment data via useFragment

 is still subscribed to all changes in the query data, but receives updates only when that fragment's specific data change.

-A GraphQL fragment is a piece of logic that can be shared between multiple queries and mutations.
+A GraphQL fragment defines a subset of fields on a GraphQL type that can be used to specify component-level data dependencies or allow re-use between multiple queries and mutations.
 See the API reference.

 Given the following fragment definition: